patchy631/agent-lightning/docs/how-to/unsloth-sft.md

 !!! note

-    The `timeout=0.0` is needed here because this example uses a [`LightningStoreClient`][agentlightning.LightningStoreClient], and `wait_for_rollouts` establishes an HTTP connection to that store.
-Currently, only non-blocking wait requests are supported, which avoids holding the store connection open.
+    [`LightningStoreClient.wait_for_rollouts`][agentlightning.LightningStoreClient.wait_for_rollouts] now streams results over
+    SSE, so you can use longer timeouts when it simplifies your loop.
+In this example we still poll with `timeout=0.0` to check progress alongside other work, but a larger timeout would keep the connection open until the store reports completions.

 Once the rollouts complete, we terminate the vLLM server to free up GPU memory.